Smok1e/buttex-storage-api/docs/src/methods/storage/get_file_id.md

 | path                | String | Yes      | File path         |
 | parent_directory_id | Int    | No       | Root directory id |

+> If *parent_directory_id* parameter is passed, then the given path will be
+> considered as relative to this directory.
+> Otherwise, the path will be considered as absolute

 ## Returns
 | Value   | Type | Description       |
 |---------|------|-------------------|
 | file_id | Int  | Requested file id |

-## Remarks
-If *parent_directory_id* parameter is passed, then the given path will be considered as relative to this directory;\
-Otherwise, the path will be considered as absolute